 Note: For OS adjustments, you generally want to turn off automatic settings when recording with your instrument.

 For any musician who wants to use the Zoom client on a computer, there are written instructions here about avoiding audio distortion when playing an instrument over Zoom by using the "Original Sound" option as well as adjusting other audio settings for quality recording.
 If you don't turn off the "Suppress Background Noise" options as described in the instructions, then you may find that when you start playing your instrument is filtered out and doesn't transmit to the other Zoom call participants.

 Soundtrap has excellent built-in tutorials in their own help system.
 The following three videos are a good introductory set:

-At the two-minute mark in the "Audio" tutorial above, they talk about turning off Reverb to do a "Dry" recording -- that's probably what we want for our recordings -- try it.
+At the two-minute mark in the "Audio" tutorial above, they talk about turning off Reverb to do a "Dry" recording.

 Quality videos on how to use Acapella: